IBM/appnav/docs/importcoll.md

 1. Create the secret for the collective credentials.
    1. The user name and password fields must be base 64 encoded.
-   1. The secret must be in the same namespace as the corresponding cell.
+   1. The secret must be in the same namespace as the corresponding collective.
    1. Create the secret.yaml file.

       ```